 6. Get Dog Health Insurance: Dog medical care is getting as expensive as human care, be sure to get a good pet health insurance policy.
-To compare rates we suggest comparing pet health insurance policies from 24PetWatch and Pets Best (the first company to ever offer dog health insurance in the United States).
+To compare rates we suggest looking at pet health insurance policies from Pets Best (the first company to ever offer dog health insurance in the United States).

 7. Put together a Dog First Aid Kit.
 Your Jack Russell Terrier care emergency kit should include:

 8. Plan for External Parasite Control for Dog Fleas, Ticks, Worms and other Internal Parasites

 There are many parasite control products for pets, including once-a-month topical products, sprays, powders, dips, shampoos, and collars.